Syn9673/cpp-gtps-wrapper/README.md

-# c--gtps-wrapper
+# cpp-gtps-wrapper
 The C++ GTPS Code used in the NodeJS GTPS Wrapper
+Credits to GrowtopiaNoobs